evidenceledger/domeissuer/content/en/_index.md

 You need an eIDAS certificate to be able to use the system.
 In addition you will have to register your company email.

+Note: if you are reading this in your mobile, most probably the button wil not work, unless you have installed your eIDAS certificate in the mobile.
+You typically need to use a PC, with the certificate installed in the browser.

 <a class="btn btn-lg btn-secondary me-3 mb-4" target="_blank" href="https://issuersec.mycredential.eu">
   Login as Legal Representative
 </a>